 His broadcasting career all stemmed from a love of radio, and Derek has presented for many commercial stations over the years, including Magic and Heart.
 He spent four years on a former local station Lancashire and Merseyside, first increasing weekend breakfast show audience to the peak of the week before taking over the flagship breakfast show.

 In 2010, Derek headed to North Lancashire and South Cumbria at The Bay (now Heart), where he increased audience nearly threefold for the Saturday lunchtime show before continuing to cover shows, events and outside broadcasts for the station.
 In 2014, he joined new online radio station Diva Radio to present the 'On your Marks', the station breakfast show.

-After living in Lancashire for over 20 years, Derek now lives in North Yorkshire with his partner of many years and a beloved black cat called Jacob.
+After living in Lancashire for over 20 years, Derek now lives in North Yorkshire with his partner of many years.
 He enjoys driving (good job really) around the UK and spending time either in the garden, or with a combination of water and as much sunshine as possible.
 He is now toying with the idea of bringing the many other elements of his story together one day.
 Whenever he can't tell you something on-screen he says 'It'll be in the book'.
 One day that book will come!!
 WHO KNOWS WHAT COMES NEXT ON THE JOURNEY?